na-na-hi/renget/archive/chrprompt2.md

 >Makuhita-anon: I'd have probably continued being the useless loser I know I am.
 I've always been a dreamer and an ideas guy, but the Guild was the first time I actually decided to make something beyond vague, spur-of-the-moment ideas I never elaborate or follow up on.
 If anything, having something I can use my energy on, even if it's as silly as writing fanfiction, has improved my attitude and my quality of life a lot.

->Lliam: Honestly, not really much would have changed, as I would probably do the same thing I have been doing somewhere else, and I do write stuff on my own for myself, so that wouldn't change as well...
+>Meowstic-anon: Honestly, not really much would have changed, as I would probably do the same thing I have been doing somewhere else, and I do write stuff on my own for myself, so that wouldn't change as well...
 The only thing that would be missing is !>meeting you guys... yeah...

->Elm-anon: Probably would still be hanging in a certain Discord server that has pretty much been on life-support for years, meaning much less interactions wiht others.
+>Elm-anon: Probably would still be hanging in a certain Discord server that has pretty much been on life-support for years, meaning much less interactions with others.
 I also don't think I would ever have tried serious drawing or writing without this fateful occurence.
 It's just too bad that I have been busy with college to interact more.

 >Chespin-Anon: Probably a whole lot of nothing, like I had been doing for years prior.
 Possibly looking for something PMD-related to work on because I can never stay away from this stuff for long.
 It's still pretty crazy to me that this has gone on as long as it has, along with everything else.